Eppo-exp/eppo-docs/docs/guides/marketing/integrating-with-shopify.md

         const IAssignmentLogger = {
           logAssignment(assignment) {
             // Your analytics tracking code here
-            console.log('Assignment logged:', assignment);
+            console.log("Assignment logged:", assignment);
           }
         };

         // Initialize Eppo Client
         const opts = {
-          apiKey: 'YOUR-SDK-KEY',
+          apiKey: "<YOUR-SDK-KEY>",
           assignmentLogger: IAssignmentLogger,
           maxCacheAgeSeconds: 180 // Adjust to an interval that makes sense for your use case };

         window.eppo.init(opts)
           .then(() => {
-            console.log('Eppo SDK initialized successfully');
+            console.log("Eppo SDK initialized successfully");
               const defaultVariationData = "default";

               // User context
-              const userId = "SUBJECT-KEY" // This can be any id const subjectAttributes = {}; // Optional: Add additional attributes for targeting
+              const userId = "<SUBJECT-KEY>" // This can be any id const subjectAttributes = {}; // Optional: Add additional attributes for targeting

               // Get variation data from Eppo
               const variationData = window.eppo.getInstance().getStringAssignment(
-                '<YOUR-FLAG-KEY>', // Replace with your actual feature flag key userId,
+                "<YOUR-FLAG-KEY>", // Replace with your actual feature flag key userId,
                 subjectAttributes,
                 defaultVariationData
               );
           })
           .catch((error) => {
-            console.error('Eppo SDK initialization failed:', error);
+            console.error("Eppo SDK initialization failed:", error);
           });
       });
     </script>
 ```

-- Replace `'<YOUR-SDK-KEY>'` with the [SDK key](/sdks/sdk-keys/) you've have created in Eppo.
+- Replace `"<YOUR-SDK-KEY>"` with the [SDK key](/sdks/sdk-keys/) you created in Eppo.
-- Replace `'<YOUR-FLAG-KEY>'` with the specific [flag key](/feature-flag-quickstart/#create-a-flag) you've configured in Eppo for the feature.
+- Replace `"<YOUR-FLAG-KEY>"` with the specific [flag key](/feature-flag-quickstart/#create-a-flag) you configured in Eppo for the feature.
-- Replace `"SUBJECT-KEY"` with the id you are using to randomize users.
+- Replace `"<SUBJECT-KEY>"` with the id you are using to randomize users.
 This can be a cookie id, device id, or an id from your analytics platform such as Heap or Rudderstack to name a few.
 We encourage our customers to keep this id consistent to ensure that bucketing remains consistent.
 If you will randomizing users who are logged out, see our guidance here on [Subject Keys in a Pre-Authenticated Experiment](/guides/engineering/preauth-experiments/).
 - The Eppo client stores your flag configuration locally; it remains available for as many calls, flags and users as you need.
 You can refresh the cached configuration as often as you need to update flags by setting the `intervalmaxCacheAgeSeconds`.
 Shopify Classic is not a single-page app.
 You do not need to re-instantiate the client for every page, but by refreshing the local client, you keep each new page load up-to-date with your configuration.
 In this example we have arbitrarily set `intervalmaxCacheAgeSeconds` to `180` seconds, which will wait 180 seconds before refreshing the Eppo configuration from our CDN.
 Feel free to update this interval whatever time frame makes sense for your use case.
 Read more about the advanced initialization options [here](/sdks/client-sdks/javascript/#initialization-options).

 ### **Shopify Hydrogen (React-Based Storefront)**